Christian1984/modern-react-with-redux-course/README.md

 This repo is a code-along for https://www.udemy.com/course/react-redux/

+# Initializing And Launching a React App

+- install node
+- use `npx create-react-app [appname]` to initialize a new react app
+- start the app with `npm start`

 # JSX Basics

 - babel is used to "translate" JSX so it can be interpreted by basically any web browser. babel provides a nice tool to check on the fly how a given JSX is translated at https://babeljs.io/repl